A Framework and Benchmark for Deep Batch Active Learning for Regression: Experiments

 In our evaluation, we start with $\ntrain = 256$ and then acquire 16 batches with $\Nbatch = 256$ samples each using the respective BMAL method.
-We repeat this 20 times with different seeds for NN initialization and splitting the data into training, validation, pool and test sets.
+We repeat this 20 times with different seeds for NN initialization and different splits of the data into training, validation, pool, and test sets.
 We measure the mean absolute error (MAE), root mean squared error (RMSE), 95\% and 99\% quantiles, and the maximum error (MAXE) on the test set after each BMAL step.
 For each of those five error metrics, we average the logarithms of the metric over the 20 repetitions, and, depending on the experiment, over the 16 steps and/or the 15 data sets.
 Note that a difference of $\delta$ between two logarithmic values corresponds to a ratio $e^\delta \approx 1+\delta$ between the values; for example, a reduction by $\delta = 0.1$ corresponds to a reduction of the geometric mean error by about 10\%.
-Our most important metric is the RMSE, but we will also put some focus on MAXE, since it can interpreted as a measure of robustness to distribution shifts.
+Our most important metric is the RMSE, but we will also put some focus on MAXE since it can be interpreted as a measure of robustness to distribution shifts.
+Generally, RMSE is more affected by rare but large errors than MAE, while the quantiles and MAXE exclusively focus on rare but large errors.

 In the following, we will discuss some of the benchmark results.
 More detailed results can be found in \Cref{sec:appendix:results}.